FM Repeater Basics

 K5ZRO operates VHF on 147.270 MHz FM (+0.6 offset; PL 100 Hz), YSF, e-power

 K5ZRO operates UHF on 444.850 MHz FM (+5 offset; PL 100 Hz), YSF, e-power

 The club also maintains an APRS Digipeater, K5ZRO-1 operating on 144.390 MHz

 Member Owned Repeaters

-Additionally, the club has access to two open repeaters that are owned and maintained by VARC members.
+Additionally, the club has access to three open repeaters that are owned and maintained by VARC members.

 W5WAF operates VHF on 145.410 MHz FM (-0.6 offset; PL 100), YSF, e-power and is located in Vicksburg, Mississippi.